BairZackary/NaI/README.md

 These events are then saved.
 The coincidence trigger now goes through all points and looks for events.
 These events are then saved.
+The double coincidence infinite bug is now fixed.
+It goes through all points and looks for events.
+The events are then saved.
 Aside from the difference in saving data, version five also changed the run time.
 The magic number * 2 in the control loop was replaced with a minute modifier in the globals cell.